tapis-project/documentation/source/technical/jobs.rst

   Maximum number of minutes allowed for job execution.  *Inherit*, default is 10.
 **fileInputs**
   Input files that need to be staged for the application.  *InheritMerge*.
+**fileInputArrays**
+  Arrays of input files that need to be staged for the application.  *InheritMerge*.
 **parameterSet**
   Runtime parameters organized by category.  *Inherit*.
 **execSystemConstraints**